foooooooooooooooooooooooooootw/Pale-Heart-Drop-Rates-Dataset/README.md

 To note, since there has been <a href="https://www.bungie.net/7/en/News/article/twid-07-25-2024">an announcement</a> that drop rates from chests are going to be reduced, a separate dataset will be created post August patch.

-I also intend to create a dataset that includes all class item perk combinations in order to check if the rolls are weighted.
+I also intend to create a dataset that includes all class item perk combinations in order to check if the rolls are weighted, as well as perk/frame combinations for ergo sum to see if those are weighted as well.